bkw777/WP-2_IC-Card/README.md

 * A [programming adapter](#programming-adapter) that can read and write both the RAM and ROM cards
 * A [breakout card](#breakout-card) to allow connecting the bus to a breadboard

 **These cards must be made with 1.2mm PCB or thinner**

-Standard / default PCB thickness is 1.6mm.
-This does not fit.
-Don't miss this step when ordering.
-I can't create a purchase link that pre-loads this setting.
-The default will always be 1.6mm and you must remember to manually change it yourself.
-PCBWay and JLCPCB and others have options for exactly 1.2mm pcb thickness.
-OSHPark does not offer exactly 1.2mm, but they do have a 0.8mm option, and you may use that.
-It's a little trickier to solder the connector on the 0.8mm pcb bacause the pcb and connector do not rest flush on a table surface, but it's still possible, and the board is still perfectly strong enough.
-The programming adapter is not included in this rule and may be standard 1.6mm.
+Standard 1.6mm PCB thickness is too thick.
+You have to change this option when ordering or you'll get 1.6mm by default.

-Attach the cover with thin [adhesive tape](https://amazon.com/dp/B06Y34587N) or glue.
+Attach the printable covers with thin [adhesive tape](https://amazon.com/dp/B06Y34587N) or glue.

+It's a good idea to cover the bottom of the pcb with a piece of shipping or packing tape.
+Just lay a single 2-inch piece right across the middle and don't worry about the small bit of uncovered pcb on either side.

 Gerbers and STLs are in [releases](../../releases/)